diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-06-14-how-i-plan-to-be-able-to-retire-at-35.md

 This is a real problem for many of the people that retire early.
 From an early age, we were trained to live to work.
 This mindset is deeply in our minds, so much so that we connect our identity with our work - what we do is what we are, it's our purpose.
 When you retire, you lose your purpose, which can have a very negative impact on your identity and your mental health.
 Many early retirees feel anxious or depressed months after their retirement date.
 Some studies even relate an early retirement to a decline in health.

-While stopping to work can be a big change for someone who from their early years always had their days occupied, there are some techniques that you can try to get used to this new chapter of life.
+While stopping work can be a big change for someone who from their early years always had their days occupied, there are some techniques that you can try to get used to this new chapter of life.
 - Before you fully commit to early retirement, try to imagine how your life will be.
 How will you fill your days?
 What will be your day-to-day routine?
 - Have some hobbies that you like to spend time doing.
 Maybe you like to practice sports, gardening, or volunteering.
 This can be a great way to keep yourself active and happy with your life while having a healthier lifestyle.
 - Create a bucket list of things to do.
 What did you always want to do that you never have the time?
 Learn a new language?
 Learn a new musical instrument?
 Travel the world?
 Now it's the time to do it!